ruchiasthana/Automated-Topic-Modeling-Pipeline/README.md

  - Classes and Inheritance Patterns to Build the Topic Modeling, NGram Analysis, and WordCloud Classes
  - Lambda Functions to Appply Topic Modeling / NGram / WordCloud functions in a Parallel Manner
  - Testing Pipeline and Workflow, as well as Task Functionality
+ - Adding and Argument Parser, Cli File, and Main File
  - Package Structure and Heirachy with data, output, final_project, and tasks folders
  - Git Quality : Doc Strings, Pipfile, Piplockfile, travis.yaml
  - Python Quality: Strong Commit History, Dev Branch, Versioning